2026 New Democratic Party leadership election

-In March 2026, the New Democratic Party will hold a leadership election to choose a permanent leader to replace Don Davies, who became leader on an interim basis following the resignation of Jagmeet Singh.
+From March 9 to March 28, 2026, members of the New Democratic Party of Canada (NDP) voted in a leadership election to choose a permanent leader to replace Don Davies, who became leader on an interim basis following the resignation of Jagmeet Singh.
 Singh announced his resignation after being defeated in the 2025 Canadian federal election.

+On March 29, Avi Lewis, the grandson of former party leader David Lewis and son of former Ontario NDP leader Stephen Lewis, was announced as the winner of the ranked-choice voting (RCV) election with 56% of the first ballot vote.
+The election saw the highest number of votes cast and largest margin of victory in an NDP leadership election under the one member, one vote system.

 Background

 Jagmeet Singh was elected as the leader of the New Democratic Party (NDP) in the 2017 leadership election.
 He led the party in the 2019, 2021, and 2025 federal elections.
 On March 22, 2022, the NDP reached a confidence and supply agreement with the governing Liberal Party of Canada, agreeing to support the government until June 2025 in exchange for specific policy commitments.
 On September 4, 2024, the NDP withdrew from their confidence-and-supply agreement with the Liberals, though they did not commit to a motion of non-confidence.

 While the NDP under Singh stagnated in most opinion polls following the 2021 federal election, the party experienced a brief jump in support to second place following the collapse of the governing Liberal Party, during the 2024–2025 political crisis.
-However, following Trudeau's resignation in January and Mark Carney's election as Liberal leader, the NDP collapsed in most polls, with most of its support going to the Liberals.
+However, following Prime Minister Justin Trudeau's resignation in January and Mark Carney's election as Liberal leader, the NDP collapsed in most polls, with most of its support going to the Liberals.

 At the 2025 federal election, Singh led the NDP to its worst result in party history, both in seat count and popular vote, losing official party status and himself having been defeated in the riding of Burnaby Central.
 On election night, he announced that he would resign as party leader.
 On May 5, 2025, he was replaced by Vancouver Kingsway MP Don Davies on an interim basis until a new party leader is elected.